ARastrojo/Metagenomics/UNIT_4 Taxonomic Classification.md

 > C/U: Classified/unclassified

-As you can see, the output is difficult to used it.
+As you can see, the output is difficult to used as it.

 - **Kraken2 report**